rust-lang/book/src/ch17-04-TODO.md

 > Note: You may sometimes hear this referred to as one future *starving* other
 > futures.
 The same thing applies to threads, too!

-That has another important consequence for using `race`, `join`, or other tools like them. *Some* future is going to run first, and everything up to the first await point in that future will run before any part of any other futures gets a chance to run.
+That has another important consequence for using `race`, `join`, and other such helpers. *Some* future is going to run first, and everything up to the first await point in that future will run before any part of any other future gets a chance to run.
 For simple code, that may not be a big deal.
 However, if you are doing some kind of expensive setup or long-running work, or if you have a future which will keep doing some particular task indefinitely, you will need to think